gameeapp/gamee-js-construct/README.md

 2. Copy/Paste the generate link to the Emulator
 3. Click on **Upload Game**

-**!IMPORTANT, if you are going to use a non-secure url, for example in C2 the generated url looks like this http://localhost:50000, this must be loaded inside the non-secure (http) version of the emulator**
+**!IMPORTANT : if you are going to use a non-secure url you must load the game in the non-secure url of the emulator as well**

 # Usage